 Here’s a charming and sustainable way to keep the grass trimmed beneath solar arrays.
 Sheep nibble the grass down to a manageable level.

 This relatively small North Carolina installation supplying electricity to Progress Energy is kept trim without fossil-fuels in what sustainable landscaping circles consider “best practices” for sustainability – by sheep.
+Chip in a few dollars a month to help support independent cleantech coverage that helps to accelerate the cleantech revolution!

 It is owned by Carolina Solar Energy LLC with financing by BB&T Equipment Finance Corporation, and its electricity is sold to a local utility; Progress Energy which is mandated to buy an increasing portion of energy production from renewable energy, with a small beginning of 3% by 2012, and to reach 12% by 2021.
 Next Progress plans to build a 2.3 MW solar array, its sixth of small, but ever increasing in size solar projects.
 It will be financed, built and operated by San Francisco-based MP2 Capital.